A quantum harmonic analysis approach to the Berger-Coburn theorem: Berger-Coburn theorem and related results

 \subsection{Schatten classes}

-In \cite{BCI10}, Bauer, Coburn, and Isralowitz characterized the Schatten class membership of densely defined Toeplitz operators using the heat flow.
-Here, we prove the following quantitative version of their theorem for Schatten class membership, answering one of the questions raised in \cite{BCI10}.
+In \cite{BCI10}, Bauer, Coburn, and Isralowitz found a sufficient condition for the Schatten class membership of densely defined Toeplitz operators using the heat flow.
+Conversely, in \cite{F20}, Fulsche provides a necessary condition for the same.
+Here, we prove the following quantitative version of their collective theorem for Schatten class membership, answering one of the questions raised in \cite{BCI10}.

 \begin{theorem} Let $1\leq p<\infty$ and let $a\in \symb$.
 If $T_a\in \schop$ then $B_t(a)\in \Lpf$ for all $t>1/2$, and

 On the other hand, if $B_t(a)\in \Lpf$ for some $0<t<1/2$, then $T_a\in \schop$ and